rmemon/thriday-fe-code-challenge/README.md

 * Use React
 * Use TypeScript
 * Accuracy in implementing the design is important, the final result should match the provided Figma designs
+  * No need to add hover effects etc to the transaction cards
 * Think about the use of state management and props, as well as component abstraction (i.e. breaking down the UI into a set of reusable components)
 * Don't worry about testing this in multiple browsers; just use whichever one you're most comfortable with, and let us know so we can test in the same one